 4. After a couple of minutes, add fresh basil by breaking the leaves into small pieces, peas and a glass of water.

-5. Leave this simmering and once it reduces, add the Mutti concentrate and mix jut through.
+5. Leave this simmering and once it reduces, add the double concentrate and mix jut through.

 6. Add a tablespoon of salt after 2 minutes and mix it once again.

 7. Leave this to simmer on the stove on a medium-low heat for around 10 minutes.

 1. While the sauce is cooking, put the pot on the stove at a medium heat and add 3 tablespoons of extra virgin olive oil.